 The Board is committed to transparency in assessing performance of Directors.
 The Board conducts regular evaluations of its performance, the performance of its Committees, the Chair, Directors and the governance process in accordance with the Board Charter.
-The evaluation considers balance of skills, experience, knowledge of the telecommunication sector, diversity and how it works together.
-An external evaluation of the Board, its Committees and Directors was conducted in November 2022.
-The Board maintains and regularly reviews a skills matrix to ensure an appropriate balance of experience and skills and to provide guidance for recruitment of future Directors.
+The evaluation considers the balance of skills, experience, knowledge of the telecommunication sector, diversity and how it works together.
+Following an external performance evaluation of the Board in late 2022, the Board undertook an internal assessment of its performance, skills, experience and diversity in late 2023.